poncema4/Chat-Bot/README.md

 3. **UML Diagram**

-If you want to see the UML Diagram completely or create one of your own using a similar Java structure language, then use follow these steps
+If you want to see the UML Diagram completely or create one of your own using a similar Java structure language, then follow these steps

    - Install VSCode
    - Go to extensions and install Plant UML